 There are many ways to define native plants.
 Purists consider a native plant to be one that was originally found here before America was settled.
 Some only consider a plant native if it is naturally found in the state or bioregion that you are from.
 Others call any plant native to North America or the United States native.
 Depending on your opinion, native plants can embrace not just the straight species but can be loosely defined to include all cultivars, varieties, and hybrids.

-At Natureworks we not only carry to straight species of native plants, but also many of the newest cultivars.
+At Natureworks we not only carry the straight species of native plants, but also many of the newest cultivars.
 We plant them in our demonstration gardens and in our home gardens as well as the gardens of our clients.
 We are continuously testing and trialing native plants.
 We proudly carry the American Beauties line of native plants.